anthropics/anthropic-quickstarts/computer-use-demo/README.md

     -it ghcr.io/anthropics/anthropic-quickstarts:computer-use-demo-latest
 ```

+Once the container is running, see the [Accessing the demo app](#accessing-the-demo-app) section below for instructions on how to connect to the interface.

 ### Bedrock

 You'll need to pass in AWS credentials with appropriate permissions to use Claude on Bedrock.